norayr/sh_feeder/README.md

-2. The `--title-tags` and `--url-tags` arguments have not been carried forward because in practice they generally create lots of spurious tags, and the 'stop words' feature is difficult to implement.
+2. The `--title-tags` and `--url-tags` arguments have not been carried forward because in practice they generally create lots of spurious tags, and the 'stop words' feature is difficult to implement. `--user-agent` is not currently implemented because the diaspy library does not support it.

 3. Several new options, `--summary`, `--debug`, and `--quiet` have been added.